GP2020-Sierra/icon/README.md

-# Icon for GitHub organisation
+# Resources for various components